onflapp/TextSerPlugins/README.md

+# TextSer

+[TextSer](https://onflapp.github.io/blog/pages/TextSer.html?utm_source=git) is service tool for text writers.
+Write Markdown in Evernote, highlight source code fragments in Outlook, turn web links into QR code.

 # TextSerPlugins

-Useful plugins and samples for TextSer app.
+Useful plugins and samples for [TextSer](https://onflapp.github.io/blog/pages/TextSer.html?utm_source=git) app.

 There are two types of plugins; one that does something with frontmost app (e.g extracts text) and the other that is used as an *action*.